cedricrey/Adobe-Campaign-Tools/Documentations/Form Functions/README.md

-Function I've found into builtin forms (@expr of @visible or other attribute of if, case, container, set elements etc.)
+Function I've found into builtin forms (@expr of @visibleIf or other attribute of if, case, container, set, input elements etc.)

 - AddDays
 - AddOfferViewToBLogSchema